hannesdatta/course-odcm/content/docs/workflow/overview.md

 Re-conduct your data availability assessment and evaluate the research fit of the alternative data source.
 {{< /hint>}}

-## 4. Extraction Plan and Prototype Development
+## 4. Technical Extraction Plan and Prototype Development

 Once you've chosen (one or multiple) websites or APIs for data extraction, make a plan on how to specifically retrieve data from it.
 We recommend you prototype the extraction plan concurrently to assess its technical feasibility.